natj/natj.github.io/_posts/articles/2018-04-12-arcmancer.md

 title: "Arcmancer: general purpose ray tracer"
 toc: false
 categories: articles
 excerpt: "In the project led by Pauli Pihajoki, we took ray tracing and numerical differential geometry to the next level.
-Images of black holes, disks, neutron stars, you name it!"
+Images of black holes, disks, neutron stars?
+Can do!"
 tags:
 image:
   feature: